-EIAs should be conducted early in the development process to allow for more flexibility in creating a development proposal that conserves sensitive ecosystems and wildlife habitat, while meeting the needs of the proponent.
-The process may be iterative - the consultant(s) conducting the assessment will be given information about the proposed or conceptual development layout, and then will provide specific suggestions on how to make the development to reduce impacts to environmental values (e.g. changes in siting, onsite practices or design).
-Depending on the zoning of the site, the proponent should contact the City of Vernon about the possibility of cluster development and density bonuses.
+ElAs should be conducted early in the development process to allow for more flexibility in creating a development proposal that conserves sensitive ecosystems and wildlife habitat, while meeting the needs of the proponent.
+The process may be iterative - the consultant(s) conducting the assessment will be given information about the proposed or conceptual development layout, and then will provide specific suggestions on how to make the development reduce impacts to environmental values (e.g., changes in siting, onsite practices or design).
+Depending on the zoning of the site, the proponent should contact the City of Vernon or Regional District of North Okanagan about the possibility of cluster development and density bonuses.